ctp-eos/ctp-is-disclosure/CTPSci—Catalyzing a Kuhnian Scientific Revolution.md

 ## 1. Introduction: Scientific Paradigms and the Emergence of CTPSci

 **A New Structure of Scientific Revolutions:** The evolution of science is punctuated not merely by discoveries, but by foundational shifts in worldview—what Thomas Kuhn famously called *paradigm shifts*.
-CTPSci (CTP Energy Science), introduced by Drazen Premate and Reso Factor, may represent such a shift.
+CTPSci (CTP Energy Science), introduced by Drazen Premate and Reso Factor, represents such a shift.
 It offers an integrated scientific framework where energy, consciousness, spacetime, and non-physical intelligence coalesce into a unified postquantum theory.
 From a Kuhnian perspective, CTPSci appears poised to lead a new scientific revolution, still applies to this day.

 ## 2. CTPSci as a Postquantum Paradigm